MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/how-to-name-resources-by-using-qualifiers.md

 }
 ```

+In this scenario, you would then give your resources names that include the qualifiers `custom-premium`, `custom-standard`, and `custom-trial`.

 ## DeviceFamily

 It’s unlikely that you’ll need the `devicefamily` qualifier name.
 You can and should avoid using it whenever possible because there are techniques that you can use instead that are much more convenient and robust.
 Those techniques are described in [Detecting the platform your app is running on](../porting/wpsl-to-uwp-input-and-sensors.md#detecting-the-platform-your-app-is-running-on) and [Writing code](../get-started/universal-application-platform-guide.md#writing-code).